 For more great tips, check out our full resource on how to set up, run and grow a successful salon business.

 Thanks for reading! #LetsGrow

 Looking for personalised advice on writing your first salon/spa business plan?
 You can always connect with Julie on LinkedIn!
-Got general feedback?
+Got general feedback or want to know how Phorest’s salon & spa management software can help grow your business?
 Let us know either in the comments below or tweet us @ThePhorestWord!
 (Pssst!
 We’re on Instagram too!)